CayJoBla/ReducedEncoders/README.md

-# Applying dimensionality reduction to the BERT language model
+# Apply dimensionality reduction to the BERT language model